alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 The approach used here is to screen genomic databases in order to find genomes, contigs or nucleotides that contain both a 16S rRNA and a *amoA* gene.
 Here are the main steps of the pipeline:

-#### Databases
+#### Datasets and Database

-Four different databases/datasets were used here:
+Three different datasets were used here:

-1. The one about archaeal *amoA* phylogeny, accessible from the supplementary information of the article of [Alves et *al*., 2018](https://www.nature.com/articles/s41467-018-03861-1).
-This database is used to detecte and annotate all *amoA* sequences found in the 3 next datasets.
-2. All [NCBI](https://www.ncbi.nlm.nih.gov/) sequences annotated as Archaea and that are at least 2000 bp long.
+1. All [NCBI](https://www.ncbi.nlm.nih.gov/) sequences annotated as Archaea and that are at least 2000 bp long.
-3. All the [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) archaeal genomes.
+2. All the [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) archaeal genomes.
-4. All the [GeneBank](https://www.ncbi.nlm.nih.gov/genbank/) archaeal genomes.
+3. All the [GeneBank](https://www.ncbi.nlm.nih.gov/genbank/) archaeal genomes.

+Each dataset was analysed separately.

+The *amoA* database from [Alves et *al*., 2018](https://www.nature.com/articles/s41467-018-03861-1) (accessible from the supplementary information) was used to detect and annotate *amoA* genes from the 3 datasets.

 #### Finding and isolating *amoA* genes